SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/content-conversion/message-encoding.md

 The message encoding settings for mail contacts and mail users are described in this list:

-- ** *UsePreferMessageFormat*  parameter ** Specifies whether the message format settings for the mail contact or mail user override the corresponding settings for the remote domain.
+- ** *UsePreferMessageFormat*  parameter **: Specifies whether the message format settings for the mail contact or mail user override the corresponding settings for the remote domain.
 Valid values are:

-  -  `$true` Messages sent to the Mail contact or mail user use the message format that's configured for the Mail contact or mail user.
+  -  `$true`: Messages sent to the Mail contact or mail user use the message format that's configured for the Mail contact or mail user.

-  -  `$false` Messages sent to the Mail contact or mail user use the message format that's configured for the remote domain (the default remote domain or a specific remote domain) or configured by the message sender.
+  -  `$false`: Messages sent to the Mail contact or mail user use the message format that's configured for the remote domain (the default remote domain or a specific remote domain) or configured by the message sender.
 This is the default value.

-- ** *MessageFormat*  parameter ** This parameter specifies the message format for messages sent to the mail contact or mail user.
+- ** *MessageFormat*  parameter **: This parameter specifies the message format for messages sent to the mail contact or mail user.
 Valid values are  `Text` or  `Mime`, and the default value is  `Mime`.

-- ** *MessageBodyFormat*  parameter ** This parameter specifies the message body format for messages sent to the mail contact or mail user.
+- ** *MessageBodyFormat*  parameter **: This parameter specifies the message body format for messages sent to the mail contact or mail user.
 Valid values are  `Text`,  `Html`, or  `TextAndHtml`, and the default value is  `TextAndHtml`.

     The  _MessageFormat_ and  _MessageBodyFormat_ parameters are interdependent: